mingxin-zheng/tritonserver-che-master/README.md

 python client.py
 ```

+## 4. Test in other languages

+You can also create a client in other languages (JAVA, C++, etc).
+Please refer to the [this guide](https://github.com/triton-inference-server/client?tab=readme-ov-file#client-library-apis) for more information.

-## Scaling the server to enable multiple instances on a single GPU
+## 5. Scaling the server to enable multiple instances on a single GPU

 Please refer to the [NVIDIA Triton Inference Server documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#multiple-model-instances)